-- v.
-Attempt to circumvent system security. - vi.
-Deliberately visit a site known for unacceptable material or any material that is not in support of educational objectives. - vii.
-Violate license agreements, or other protected media. - viii.
-Use technology for any illegal activity.
-Use of the Internet for commercial gains or profits is not allowed from an educational site. - ix.
-Breach confidentiality obligations of school or school employees. - x.
-Harm the good will and reputation of the school or school employees. - xi.
+- x.
+Breach confidentiality obligations of school or school employees. - xi.
+Harm the good will and reputation of the school or school employees. - xii.
 Transmit any material in violation of any local, state, or federal law.
-This includes, but is not limited to: copyrighted material, licensed material, and threatening or obscene material. - i.
-Users must immediately report damage to the appropriate school officials. - j.
-The school has the right to monitor student use of school computer, computer accessed content, and social media.
+This includes, but is not limited to: copyrighted material, licensed material, and threatening or obscene material.

+Users must immediately report damage of school equipment to the appropriate school officials.
+The school has the right to monitor student use of school computers, computer-accessed content, AI, and social media.
 Social media refers to activities that integrate technology, telecommunications, and social interaction through the use of words, images, video, or audio tools.
 Examples include, but are not limited to, social websites, blogs, message boards, wikis, podcasts, image and/or video-sharing sites, live webcasting, and real-time communities.
-Because this is a constantly evolving area, this policy applies to all new social media platforms whether or not they are specifically mentioned in this policy. - k.
+Because this is a constantly evolving area, this policy applies to all new social media platforms whether or not they are specifically mentioned in this policy.

 Violation of the above policy will be dealt with by the administration of the school.
-Violation of this policy may result in any or all of the following: - i.
-Loss of use of the school network, computers, and software including Internet access. - ii.
-Disciplinary action including, but not limited to, dismissal and/or legal action by the school, civil authorities, or other involved parties. - The school retains the right to discipline students for their actions, regardless of when or where they occur, when those actions negatively impact the school's image, reputation, and/or the safety and well-being of the school community.
+Violation of this policy may result in any or all of the following:

+- a.
+Loss of use of the school network, computers, and software including Internet access. - b.
+Disciplinary action including, but not limited to, dismissal and/or legal action by the school, civil authorities, or other involved parties.

+The school retains the right to discipline students for their actions, regardless of when or where they occur, when those actions negatively impact the school's image, reputation, and/or the safety and well-being of the school community.
 This covers inappropriate behavior in cyberspace including but not limited to messages, chat room commentary, comments/pictures, videos, postings on social networking sites, blogs, wikis, gaming chats, digital transmissions, and other technology related activity.